 Check out the videos below for apearances later in the season from Andrea Hewitt, Tamsyn Moana-Veale, Emma Jeffcoat, Charlotte McShane, Gillian Backhouse, Drew Box, Emma Jackson, Sian Rainsley and Henri Schoeman.

 Only the final event in Binz had a live stream but highlights videos are put up pretty quickly.
+Here is a playlist of the season with events in order.

 The second division of the Bundesliga is organised into north and south conferences.
 One team from each conference gets promoted to division one at the end of the season.
-Consequently two teams from division one get relegated to the second division every year.
+Consequently, two teams from division one get relegated to the second division every year.

 I'm hoping to get to more events next season.
 I might even try to cover one irunfar style I'd try and do pre- and post-race athlete audio interviews, a course preview, chats with team staff, a look at some bikes and, of course, live tweeting.